WE USUALLY PROPOSE OURSELVES A CHANGE OF HABITS ON TWO SPECIFIC DATES: AT THE BEGINNING OF A NEW YEAR AND AFTER THE HOLIDAYS…

 1. We can only change a pattern if we are ready to assume the consequences of change.
 It is what in neurolinguistic programming is called the ecology of chance.
 It references an internal progress that we can experience while facing challenges or objectives that we have set for ourselves.
 Thus, in certain circumstances, a part of us may disagree with modifying a habit.
 This triggers what we could call an internal “saboteur” that, in a subtle way, prevents us from successfully completing our purpose.

 Let’s look at an example.
-Imagine that you are saturated or saturated from work.
+Imagine that you are saturated from work.
 It’s clear that you need to delegate more to get rid of the workload, but every time you decide to distribute the tasks that you have been doing for a while, a thought of distrust haunts you: ‘I better do it.
 I could have finished it between the time I was counting and reviewing it’, or also ‘I’m not going to overcomplicate my life, I’ll just do it, that way I know for sure that the work will be done the way it should be and in a timely manner’.

 This is clearly a control pattern, and changing it means, precisely, letting go of control.
 This has consequences that can be difficult for us to assume, such as being questioned, disappointed, displaced, and so on.